 Engineers will be on a weekly on-call rotation starting on Monday and ending on Sunday to address any potential outages on the Communities site.

 Scheduled on-call engineers must always be within a 30-minute range of their mobile workstation during their weekly on-call schedule.
 Engineers must acknowledge the incident within 30 minutes of page.
 On-call engineers are not authorized to begin any troubleshooting without the formal creation of a Jira issue.
 The Jira issue should be assigned to the Communities engineer currently scheduled on call.
-If this person cannot be reached, then the reporting team may contact the emergency contacts sequentially by priority (from Emergency Contact 1 to Emergency Contact 3, shown in section 7,).
+If this person cannot be reached, then the reporting team may contact the emergency contacts sequentially by priority (from Emergency Contact 1 to Emergency Contact 3, shown in section 7, Emergency Contact Information).
 The responsible engineer (or contact) will be required to acknowledge the incident through the Jira issue created by the reporter for this particular incident.

 Phones will be passed from the previously scheduled on-call engineer to the newly scheduled engineer on the first Monday.
 If the previous engineer is unable to attend work on the Monday exchange, then the previously scheduled engineer will be responsible for scheduling means for exchange, or assume responsibility for the additional day(s) during possession of the on-call phone/pager.